microsoft/moaw/workshops/getting-started-with-aks-automatic/workshop.md

 You can see that the configuration options are much simpler.
 There's only a **Basics** and **Monitoring** tab.

 ![Azure Portal Create Automatic Kubernetes Cluster](./assets/azure-portal-create-aks-automatic-cluster-options.png)

-Let's go ahead and create an AKS automatic cluster.

 In the **Basics** tab, fill out the following fields: